 Customers buy when they start visualizing themselves using your products.
 One way to help them is to incorporate the words you or yours.
 Notice how much stronger the above signs become with the addition of you or your.
 “You’ll be a hero tonight with this.”
 “You’ll make heads turn!”
 “Manage your curly hair with this.”

-A recent article in the WSJ said people were shortening text messages down to a of couple words, a couple of initials, or a single emoticon.
+A recent article in the WSJ said people were shortening text messages down to a couple of words, a couple of initials, or a single emoticon.
 We are all getting used to short, succinct messages.
 Edit your copy ruthlessly until the meaning remains but the fluff is gone.

 Test your sign.